FEDIToolbox/FEDI/README.md

 - Outlier deteciton for dMRI
 - Motion Correction for dMRI
 - Complete pipeline for fetal dMRI
+- Many other features coming soon

 ## Installation
+To install the FEDI toolbox, clone the repository and add the necessary paths to your `.bashrc` file:

 ```bash
 git https://github.com/FEDIToolbox/FEDI.git
 cd FEDI